d10n/bashaspec/README.md

 * `bashaspec.sh` produces TAP output when given the `-v` or `--verbose` argument.
 The TAP handling makes the script slightly longer.
 * `bashaspec-non-posix.sh` only supports tests written in bash, and is kept for reference.
 You probably want to just use bashaspec.sh.
 * `bashaspec-non-tap.sh` is similar, but does not produce TAP output, and has marginally simpler code.
 Historical; prefer bashaspec.sh for regular usage.
+* `bashaspec-ancient.sh` has all bashaspec.sh features, but additionally supports tests written in pre-posix relics like heirloom shell, at the cost of using backticks instead of $(), and at the cost of shelling out to expr to perform arithmetic operations.
+Do you really need this version?
+You probably want to just use bashaspec.sh.
 * This readme is about as long as the actual library.

 ## License